Species Introduction

 ✓ Expert Tip

-Consider setting up a separate breeding tank to protect the fry from being eaten by adult fish.
+Consider setting up a separate breeding tank to reduce stress and increase fry survival rates.

 Q: What temperature should I maintain for Koi Kohaku Swordtails?